 These measurements don't have to be exact -- just add extra milk as needed, and cook until it's done. —Marian Bull

-Serves 8 to 10
+- Serves 8 to 10

 butter, plus more for greasing the pan

 cooked white rice (or more, if you have it)

 grated sharp cheese, like cheddar

 chopped parsley, tightly packed (or mustard greens, etc.)

 salt and pepper, plus more to taste

 - In a wide pan, heat half a stick of butter over medium heat.
-Add the white and light green onion slices to the pan and cook until they are golden and just begin to crisp up -- you want a little bit of that burnt onion taste, but you still want some soft bits.
+Add the white and light green onion slices to the pan and cook until they are golden and just begin to crisp up—you want a little bit of that burnt onion taste, but you still want some soft bits.
 Salt lightly, to taste.

 - Remove from heat, let cool slightly, and add the cooked rice, stirring to combine and coat the rice with butter and oniony bits.
 Stir in the eggs, plus enough milk to form a thick batter.

 - Add the cheese and parsley, plus a handful of the green onion parts, minced.
-Adjust the milk if necessary -- it should be between gloppy and runny.
+Adjust the milk if necessary—it should be between gloppy and runny.
 Add salt and pepper, "remembering that the cheese is salty, but salty is good," says Perry.